clvf/nonogram_solver/README.md

   No. Speed was not a concern during the implementation.
 It solves a 100x100 puzzle within 12 seconds on a @2.53GHz Inter i3 CPU.

-* What if I need a solver that do bifurcation?

-  I suggest checking
-  [Dr. Steven Simpson's excellent nonogram solver](http://scc-forge.lancaster.ac.uk/open/simpsons/software/pkg-nonowimp.htmlz.en-GB).
-It's fast, portable and I assume that it can deal with all the solvable puzzles.
+* Where do I find other implementations?

+  I suggest checking [Jan Wolter's page](https://webpbn.com/survey/).
+There are plenty of excellent solvers listed on the survey page and you can find a plethora of puzzles there as well.
+You can feed in nonograms from the page if you [export them](https://webpbn.com/export.cgi) in ".NIN" format and call `nonogra-solver.py --format-nin <puzzle.nin>`.

 * What are the rules that you're referring to in the code?